-The top and bottom clearance of some parts is virtually nil, and snagging of dial pointers and abrasion of panel paint can occur if the receiver chassis is not raised slightly off the bench with additional temporary rubber feet etc. Also the plastic "diffuser" strip over the top front of the main tuning dial is vulnerable, and I temporarily removed it before work.
+The top and bottom clearance of some parts is virtually nil, and snagging of dial pointers and abrasion of panel paint can occur if the receiver chassis is not raised slightly off the bench with additional temporary rubber feet etc. Also the plastic "diffuser" strip over the top front of the main tuning dial is vulnerable when working with the receiver upside down, and I temporarily removed it before work.